faceki/blaze-kyc-react-sdk/README.md

 The `<FacekiSDK>` component accepts the following configurable props:

 - `link` (required): Your generated link Id from https://docs.faceki.com/api-integration/verification-apis/generate-kyc-link

+## USE THE KEY "data" to start the SDK, not the URL key from Response

 ```
 {
     "responseCode": 0,